 Waiting lists continue to grow

 Elective care in Scotland is facing severe pressures.
-Waiting lists for both outpatient and inpatient treatments in Scotland increased sharply after the start of the pandemic and have continued to grow since.
+Waiting lists for both outpatient and inpatient treatments in Scotland increased rapidly after the start of the pandemic but have not yet begun to fall.

-The proportion of outpatients who had been waiting more than 12 weeks stood at 60% in December 2023, compared to 27% in December 2019.
+The proportion of outpatients who had been waiting more than 12 weeks for an appointment stood at 57% in March 2024, compared to 27% in December 2019.

-However, even before the pandemic, the proportion of people waiting for over 12 weeks had been increasing, indicating that pressures on elective care preceded the pandemic.
+Even before the pandemic, however, the proportion of people waiting for over 12 weeks had been increasing, indicating that pressures on elective care preceded the pandemic.

 Patients are waiting longer for cancer treatment

 Services continue to operate significantly below the standard of 62 days from urgent referral to starting cancer treatment.
-In the quarter ending December 2023, only 71% of eligible people received treatment within this target, compared to 84% in December 2019.
-The 95% target for this measure has not been met since this data collection began in January 2012.
+In the quarter ending March 2024, only 70% of eligible people received treatment within 62 days, compared to 85% in March 2018.
+The 95% target for this measure has not been met since 2012.

 A&E waiting times continue to increase